39aldo39/klfc/README.md

     --pkl DIRECTORY          Export to a PKL directory --klc DIRECTORY          Export to a KLC directory (‘-’ for printing the base layout to stdout)
+    --keylayout DIRECTORY    Export to a keylayout directory (‘-’ for printing the base layout to stdout)
     -o,--output DIRECTORY    Export to all file types

 #### Extra Options ####